 The early progress — and the valuable data that come with it — is the result of the company taking a holistic view of transportation.
 That perspective can be traced back to the founders’ diverse areas of focus at MIT.

 Optimus Ride’s founders have worked across a wide array of departments, labs, and centers across MIT.
 The technical validation for the company began when Karaman participated in the Defense Advanced Research Projects Agency’s (DARPA) Urban Challenge with a team including Huang in 2007.
 Both researchers had also worked in the Computer Science and Artificial Intelligence Laboratory together.

-For the event, DARPA challenged 89 teams with creating a fully autonomous vehicle that could traverse a 60 mile course in under six hours.
+For the event, DARPA challenged 89 teams with creating a fully autonomous vehicle that could traverse a 60-mile (97-km) course in under six hours.
 The vehicle from MIT was one of only six to complete the journey.

 As members of the group combined their expertise on both self-driving technology and the way people move around communities, they realized they needed help developing business models around their unique approach to improving transportation.
 Jenny Larios Berlin was introduced to the founders in 2015 after earning joint degrees from the Department of Urban Studies and Planning and the Sloan School of Management.
 The team started Optimus Ride in August that year.